tmatijev/jquery.jsBem/README.md

 ## Issue Explanation ##

 I will take a quick example and try to explain why in the first place I needed this plugin ...
 Often you need to add a class to HTML element after certain event / interaction (click, hover, focus etc.).
 If you are not using BEM, these things are very easy.
-But, if you want to use BEM properly, this could be really pain.
+But, if you want to use BEM properly, this could be hard.

 Let's take a look at this HTML code: